 My post, the Jeremy Griffiths Professorship of Medieval English Palaeography, is supported by the generosity of the late John and Jeanne Griffiths, in memory of their son, the great scholar of manuscripts, Jeremy Griffiths.
 Mr and Mrs Griffiths also kindly endowed a studentship each year for the MSt. in English 650-1550.
 I teach for that MSt. and for various undergraduate papers.
 Some work by former MSt. students was published as a book: it is a set of their transcriptions of Revolting Remedies from the Middle Ages.

 In my research, I study manuscripts and early printed copies of English literature, primarily from the 1100s to the 1500s, especially of humanist and learned literature; everyday pragmatic literacy; Chaucerian traditions; and carols and interludes.
-I see palaeography and codicology as forms of close reading similar to other forms of literary criticism.
-I am especially interested in the agency of creative people in the past: in scribes' working processes, from script to page design, and in reading habits.
-I discuss some scribal creativity in this recent lecture.
+I combine palaeography and codicology with literary criticism in order to recover the creative agency of authors, scribes and readers alike.
+I discuss some scribal creativity in this lecture.

-Teaching Areas: In the Faculty of English I teach for the MSt. course in English Language and Literature 650-1550, for the undergraduate Course II and for the paper on literature 1350-1550.
+Teaching Areas: In the Faculty of English I teach for the MSt. course in English Language and Literature 650-1550, for the undergraduate Course II papers on The Lyric and on Material Texts and for the undergraduate course I paper on literature 1350-1550.
 I have supervised doctoral research on topics ranging from manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices from the 1100s to the 1500s.